infotroph/efrhizo/efhrizo-log.md

 * `draw_edge`: do I need to call `limit_range` if line is 1 px wide? start and end should be guaranteed within range, so everything between should be as well...
 * `limit_range`:  BUGBUG: Can this bite me if I call it on e.g. a method that calculates areas?

+Putting away patfiles for the moment to address tube offsets: Tubes are *theoretically* installed with 22 cm above ground so that Location 1 is at ground level.
+In *practice*, most are close to it, but some got stuck during installation and sit much higher, while only a very few are lower.
+Have a *very* few measurements of tube offsets (there may be more kicking around on paper somewhere?).
+Looking at histograms from `rawdata/tube-offsets-spring2011.csv`, all 4 crops mostly cluster near 24 cm but have one or two tubes >30 -- near-surface roots from these will be counted as MUCH deeper than they really are!
+Id I had been consistent about recording tube offsets every time we installed new tubes, we'd be set, but I didn't.

+But we have another source: images from shallow-installed tubes have light showing in the aboveground frames.
+Precision is less good (+/- ~6 cm instead of ~1 cm), because we only save frame 1, 5, 10, 15...), and furthermore "frame 1" is inconsistent: Some operators take the image wherever the camera sits, others unlock the indexing pin and hunt for the best image of the tube number.
+Not sure how to deal with the precision and concistency issues yet, but for a start I will extract frames listed as "light" or "above ground" or the like from the `censorimage` tables, check them against raw images, and compile these into a spreadsheet of "deepest frame with light showing".

+2015-03-17:

+Set out to compile spreadsheet mentioned yesterday, realized I don't have all the correct raw images on my laptop.
+Assigned TAW to do it at the rhizotron tracing computer: open each tube in WinRhizo, then for the top few frames (until clearly underground) record the offset (as % of image height, counting from top, visually assesed to closest 10%) of:

+* Bottom of duct tape,
+* Bottom of light from outside tube
+* Top of soil line
+* sharpie line from measuring 22 cm, if visible

+Also recording a yes/no on whether the tube number is visible in the image at all.

+How I plan to use this: Assemble all tubes, check that differences through the season look more like camera placement/soil settling/tape peeling than like tube movement or mislabeled images, then take average. light that always appears before the first soil = tube aboveground, light below soil = cracked soil letting light penetrate belowground.
+When 22-cm mark is visible in same frame as soil line, compute offset directly.

+Question: worry about calibration when computing this offset?
+All images are 510 px high, so maximum change in image height is

+	> cal10=read.csv("~/UI/efrhizo/data/calibs2010.csv")
+	> cal12=read.csv("~/UI/efrhizo/data/calibs2012.csv")
+	> cal14=read.csv("~/UI/efrhizo/data/calibs2014.csv")
+	> cal10$year=2010
+	> cal12$year=2012
+	> cal14$year=2014
+	> caln=rbind(cal10,cal12,cal14)
+	> range(caln$v*510)
+	[1] 11.13537 13.98734
+	> mean(caln$v*510)
+	[1] 12.22049

+So the maximum change across a whole frame is about 3 mm, and most less-than-a-frame measurements will change far less than that.
+For estimating tube offset to the nearest cm, this is more than good enough.
+Will assume 12.2 mm/image and convert TAW's percentage-of-frame offsets to distances with `(percent/100)*12.2`.
+Then in the easy case where the 22 cm line is visible in the same frame as a clean bottom-of-light/top-of-soil front, the tube offset is

+	# test here that e.g. soil_top >= max(light_bottom, tape_bottom)
+	offset_pct = soil_top - target_line
+	offset_mm = offset_pct/100*12.2
+	offset_cm = 22 + (offset_mm/10)

+This doesn't yet account for the less-easy cases, which will probably be most of them... after all, if the soil line is visible in frame 1 beside the target depth line, we're within at most 1.2 cm of the target depth.
+Still considering how to handle, say, target depth line in frame 1 and light visible in frame 5.